Introduction to Community Care

 These notes set out the basic principles of community care law, including the rights and entitlements of a person to receive community care services and the remedies available to a dissatisfied service user.

-In as much as there is a body of community care law in Northern Ireland, it is a combination of different statutes enacted during the last 30 years without any unifying principles underlying them.
+Community care law in Northern Ireland is a combination of different statutes enacted during the last 30 years.

-In addition to the main statutes governing service provision, there is a range of other legislation which may be relevant in different contexts.
-These include regulations governing the payability of Attendance Allowance and Disability Living Allowance (DLA), the running of residential and nursing homes, the provision of services to children etc.
+In addition to the main statutes governing service provision, there is a range of other legislation which may be relevant in different contexts such as regulations governing Attendance Allowance and Disability Living Allowance (DLA), the running of residential and nursing care homes, the provision of services to children etc.

 Since devolution, the Department of Health, Social Services and Public Safety (DHSSPS) has assumed responsibility for health and personal social services issues.
 Community care legislation in Northern Ireland was created by various sources and is to be found in: